PierreKircher/Magento2_k3s/Readme.md

 * [] ElasticSearch
 * [x] PHPMyAdmin

-!!!do not use in production yet
+!!!DO NOT USE RIGHT NOW UNLESS YOU KNOW EXACTLY WHAT YOU ARE DOING please follow the repo for updates!!

 security consideration

-iptables on host or cloud firewall
+iptables on host/s or cloud firewall

-block 8080 - admin port for dashboard / traefik
+block 8080 - traefik admin for dashboard